 Earn semester credits studying subjects including Spanish language and culture at the prestigious University of Salamanca, Spain's oldest university.
 Founded in 1218, University of Salamanca is Europe's third oldest and Spain's leading national institution for Spanish instruction.
 Depending on the program term, select your course of study from a broad array of subjects.
 Academic year, fall and spring semester options include Spanish studies combined with International Relations, International Business and Culture programs as well as Integrated Studies with Spaniards.
 This is an optimal location to study Spanish language in a region of Spain where the purest Castilian Spanish is used.
 Accommodation options include an apartment, student residence or Spanish homestay.
-January term (winter) students study Intensive Spanish Language and Culture taught at four levels (no previous Spanish study required).
-Cultural and social activities include a guided tour of Salamanca, a tapas tour, Spanish cooking class, visits to galleries and museums and much more.
-Travel and cultural excursions may include a trip to Madrid; a trip to Madrid and Toledo; a visit to Segovia; a trip to Ciudad Rodrigo; a trip to Ribera del Duero; a tour of Andalucía, Seville, Granada, and Cordób; a trip to Lisbon, Portugal; a tour of Marrakech, Morocco; and an optional tour of London, England in advance of classes.
+January term (winter) students study Intensive Spanish Language and Culture taught at four levels with no previous Spanish study required.
+Enjoy cultural and social activities such as a guided tour of Salamanca, a tapas tour, Spanish cooking class, visits to galleries and museums and much more.
+Travel and cultural excursions may include a trip to Madrid; a trip to Madrid and Toledo; a visit to Segovia; a trip to Toro and the Zamora wine region; a trip to Ribera del Duero; a tour of Andalucía, Seville, Granada, and Cordób; a trip to Lisbon, Portugal; a tour of Marrakech, Morocco; and an optional tour of London, England in advance of classes.
 Please visit the AIFS website for term-specific details.